Managing Virtual Software Development Projects

 About the Author

 Quratulain Habib has over 6 years of experience in the IT, media and banking industry.
 Her work experience includes, change management, project management, contracts, responding to RFPs, functional analysis and usability assessments.
 She also specializes in managing remote projects.
-Quratulain was certified as a Project Management Professional in 2009.
+Quratulain was certified as a Project Management Professional (PMP) in 2009.